rupertparry/fup/README.md

 - 🔗 If the file's already up, `fup myfile.png` copies the link
 - 🗑 Delete the remote version of a file with `fup -d myfile.png`

-DISCLAIMER: This is not production software, and has only been tested on macOS.
-Use at your own risk.

 ## Setup

 You'll need an AWS S3-compatible object storage bucket.
 I recommend using